Digbey History, Family Crest & Coats of Arms

-The surname Digbey was first found in Leicestershire where the family can be "traced nearly to the Conquest, and supposed to be of Saxon origin."
+The surname Digbey was first found in Lincolnshire where the family can be "traced nearly to the Conquest, and supposed to be of Saxon origin."
 The name is actually derived from "Digby, in Lincolnshire where Aelmar, the first recorded ancestor of the Digbys, held lands in 1086."

-Important Dates for the Digbey family
+Early History of the Digbey family

 This web page shows only a small excerpt of our Digbey research.
 Another 88 words (6 lines of text) covering the years 1580, 1653, 1578, 1606, 1605, 1603, 1665, 1580, 1653, 1580, 1658, 1612, 1677, 1657, 1686, 1685, 1686, 1618, 1664, 1640, 1642, 1720, 1679, 1691, 1691 and 1720 are included under the topic Early Digbey History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Digbey have been found, including Digby, Digbie and others.

 Early Notables of the Digbey family (pre 1700)